Peter Dowding: Early political career

 Ahead of the 1980 Western Australian state election, Dowding put himself forward to be the Labor candidate for the North Province, a Legislative Council seat which covered the northern side of the state, including the Pilbara and the Kimberley.
 With no other Labor members seeking preselection, he was endorsed as the seat's Labor candidate.
-At the election, he beat incumbent Liberal Party candidate John Tozer, having been well supported by the province's large Aboriginal population, having promised to help them gain land rights and self-management.
+At the election, he beat incumbent Liberal Party candidate John Tozer.
+Dowding was well supported by the province's large Aboriginal population, having promised to help them gain land rights and self-management.
 His term commenced on 22 May 1980.

 Upon Labor's victory at the February 1983 state election under Brian Burke, Dowding was made the minister for mines and the minister for fuel and energy.
-Dowding's inclusion in the ministry was a surprise, as he was the only one that was not part of Burke's shadow ministry.
+Dowding's inclusion in the ministry was a surprise, as he was the only member that was not part of Burke's shadow ministry.
 Dowding was replacing Mike Barnett, who did not nominate himself for the ministry due to family reasons.
 In 1983, the Department of Mines and the Department of Resource Development merged to form the Department of Minerals and Energy, following a report commissioned by the previous government that was critical of the interdepartmental conflicts which occurred.
 This necessitated a cabinet reshuffle.
 On 23 December 1983, Dowding became the minister for planning, the minister for employment and training, and the minister for consumer affairs.
 At a cabinet reshuffle on 20 December 1984, he relinquished being the minister for planning and he became the minister for industrial relations in addition to being the minister for employment and training, and the minister for consumer affairs.